10 Reasons Why Put Budapest On Your Bucket List

 The Hungarian capital is an inexpensive city compared to Prague or Vienna.

 You can still get more for your money than in the majority of Western European cities, especially with the Hungarian forint being so weak.

-In a recent survey carried out by a travel magazine (www.hoppa.com) Budapest is the cheapest holiday destination in the world.
+In a recent survey carried out by a travel magazine (www.hoppa.com) Budapest is one of the cheapest holiday destinations in the world.

 According to the survey, you can have a fairly good time in our city from only a budget of cc.
 50 EUR/60 USD/40 GBP/day.